papillonlibre/CVLSRS-Robotics-Fall-2022/README.md

 ## Messages

-This starter code contains four message types, defined as follows:
+This starter code contains three message types, defined as follows:

 * [Target](messages/target.proto): During the competition, your code will accept Target messages from the game server.
 Each target message contains two enum values: a shape and a color.
 * [RotationCommand](messages/rotationCommand.proto): These messages can be used to control the rotation motor on the robot using the given motor module.
 Each rotation command contains two decimal values: a desired position, which should be between -1.0 and 1.0, where 1.0 would be 180 degrees clockwise from the starting position and -1.0 is 180 degress counterclockwise, and a maximum speed (between 0 and 1.0) the robot can reach while getting to that position.
 * [TiltCommand](messages/tiltCommand.proto): These control the tilt motor on the robot using the given motor module.
 Each tilt command contains a desired position, which, similarly to the rotation position, should be a decimal between -1.0 and 1.0.
 Maximum speed is not controllable on the tilt motor.
-* [EmitterCommand](messages/emitterCommand.proto): These messages control the emitter, which sends IR signals in whatever direction the robot is pointing.
-Each emitter command contains a decimal value representing how long (in seconds) the IR pulse should last.

 Custom message types can be added via the following procedure: